self love index

 6 in 10 people across the globe wish they had more respect for themselves.

 Denmark and Australia scored the highest on our Self Love Index with 62.
-The lowest was South Korea with 45 and France and Saudi Arabia with 48.
+The lowest was South Korea with 45.
+People in the US have a Self-Love Index score of 61, 8 points above the Global average score (53), with only Denmark and Australia scoring higher.

 Self-Esteem & Social